christina-or/baseball/README.md

 <center>By Christina Orengo</center>

 ## Description
-This project involves data analysis using Deepnote and Python.
+This project involves data analysis using Deepnote and Python to predict a player's batting average based off of the GIDP (ground into double play) metric.

 ## Table of Contents
 - [Installation](#installation)